-Q: Will MAXTRAX work with my vehicle’s tyre pattern?
+Q: Will MAXTRAX work with my vehicle’s tire pattern?

-A: MAXTRAX work with most common tyre tread patterns except low profile high performance road tyres.
-We recommend at least ‘All Terrain’ tyres as the greater the tread depth and the more aggressive the tread, the more effective MAXTRAX are.
+A: MAXTRAX work with most common tyre tread patterns except low profile high performance road tire.
+We recommend at least ‘All Terrain’ tires as the greater the tread depth and the more aggressive the tread, the more effective MAXTRAX are.